WestHealth/pyvis/pyvis/source/tutorial.rst

 .. image:: jup.png

-..note:: while using notebook in chrome browser, to render the graph pass additional kwarg cdn_resources as remote or inline
+.. note:: while using notebook in chrome browser, to render the graph pass additional kwarg cdn_resources as remote or inline